We all know how crucial yet exhausting it is to file taxes each year on time. No one wants to do it!

 In a Nutshell

 It’s important to remember to file your taxes on time to avoid unwanted penalties.
-If you can’t file your taxes due to serious issues, inform the CRA.
-There are a ton of helpful options they offer for those that can’t pay.
+If you can’t file your taxes due to severe issues, inform the CRA.
+There are many helpful options they offer for those that can’t pay.

 It’s better to come forward first before they contact you.
 That way, you can qualify for the Voluntary Disclosure Programs.